ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 Taxes, as we all know, can contain many different forms and processes.
 For this model, we will split the tax information into two main sections:
 W2/1099 forms from employers; and 1040 forms from simulants.
+1099 forms are used for independent contractors or self-employed individuals, while W-2 forms are submitted by an employer for their employee (as the employer withholds payroll taxes from employee earnings).
+1040 forms are submitted by the employee.
 We will look at these separately, starting with W2 and 1099 forms.

 W2 and 1099 Forms